mosnyik/go-calculator/go-week-02-struct-n-errs/notes/go_file_i_o.md

 ## Go Format

+Like in linux, go has a ways to expose formats for I/O streams

+- Standard input
+- Standard output
+- Standard error

+These are exposed through the os.strin
+So by default, fmt.Println() goes by default to standard output But if we use fmt.Fprintln(), it can be redirected to os.Strerr

+So we can have the fmt.Println() which takes a variable number of args and format them in a straight line, seperated by space

+Also we have the fmt.Printf() which also takes a variable number of args and the first arg is a format string that tells how the rest should be formated

+When we use a fmt.Fprintln() or fmt.Fprintf(), what it does is allow for providing and output identifier for redirecting the output eg fmt.Fprintf(os.Strerr, "the error goes here")

+The last variation is the fmt.Sprintln() and the fmt.Sprintf();

+These do not return to an output, rather they return a formated string that can be used somewhere in the program, just like a function that returns a value

+For formating, look at https://pkg.go.dev/fmt

 ## Go I/O
 Go has a package os, which have a couple of usefull functions like the
 - os in